helloskyy-io/Skyy-Command/README.md

     implement and install FluxEdge CLI tool into "components" deployment roles:
-        fluxedge-deployment-timpi-synaptron  # Automates deployment of Synaptron via CLI tool/API
+        fluxedge-deployment-timpi-synaptron  # Automates deployment of Synaptron via CLI tool/API add ability to change host name as asked and then reboot add ability to create a dhcp reservation in pfsense

 integrate FluxEdge CLI tool into our application Create basic scripting utilizing the CLI tool's json output